TV Pendidikan: EduWebTV (2009–2019)

 EduWebTV is the official digital content hub by the Ministry of Education which has been introduced on 1 March 2008.
 It was the first project of its kind in the world.
 Bridging the digital divide is perhaps the most important factor in ensuring that education reaches every fraction of society.
 EduWebTV consists of four channels, which are Berita (news), Rancangan Khas (special programming), Kurikulum (curriculum), and Panduan (guidances).
 The Ministry embarked on EduWebTV to replace and to improve the delivery of TV Pendidikan.
 It was aimed at addressing the limitation of using educational television where teachers are unable to fit in the school period.

 Teachers nowadays are able to apply relevant video clippings to reinforce their lessons in the classroom.
 This can make the learning process are more exciting and up-to-date with current circumstances instead of making students understand more about the knowledge content as they can see it.

 EduWebTV also promotes self-learning among students.
 Students can access the videos and the day's homework from the website by logging on with a password created by the teacher.
 Students can hand over their homework via email or using conventional exercise book.

-Joint airing with NTV7 (2020–2021)

-The TV Pendidikan slot on ntv7 known as DidikTV@ntv7 premiered on NTV7 on 23 November 2020.
-Currently, the programming slot broadcasts daily from 9am to 12pm and 3pm to 5pm.